middleman/middlemanapp.com/source/blogging.html.markdown

 end
 ```

 Now, your articles will show up at: `blog/2011/blog.html`.
-Your permalink can be totally different from the format your posts are stored at.
+Your permalink can be totally independent from the format your posts are stored at.
 By default, the permalink path is `:year/:month/:day/:title.html`.
 You might also consider enabling the [pretty urls](/pretty-urls/) feature if you want your blog posts to appear as directories instead of HTML files.

-### Draft Articles
+## Draft Articles

 Articles can be marked as draft in the frontmatter: